leocelis/k-factor/README.md

 # K-factor

-Calculate the organic growth rate of your Ad.
+Calculate the **organic growth rate** of your Ad.

-A k-factor of 1 is in a "steady" state of neither growth nor decline, while a k-factor greater than 1 indicates exponential growth and a k-factor less than 1 indicates exponential decline.
+A k-factor of 1 is in a "steady" state of neither growth nor decline, while a k-factor greater than 1 indicates exponential growth and a k-factor of less than 1 indicates an exponential decline.

 Installation
 -----